 These ratings relate to the sound traveling through the total floor/ceiling assembly between upper and lower floors/spaces.

 Are you someone who sleeps in a while your significant other is an early riser?

 Do you have a new baby that wakes at the slightest sound?

 Do you live in a condo or apartment building?

-Installing over Radiant Heat – always use 3 in 1 underlayment
+If you’re installing over radiant heat – use a 3 in 1 underlayment

-Please note that the color or thickness of the underlay has no relationship to the amount of thermal resistance—this is measured purely by tog ratings.
+Note: The color or thickness of the underlayment has no relationship to the amount of thermal resistance.
+This is measured purely by tog ratings.

-If you’re still not sure what the best underlayment is for your bamboo floors, get in touch and we’ll match your needs with the right material.
+If you’re still unsure what bamboo flooring underlayment is best to use with your bamboo or eucalyptus floors, get in touch, and we’ll match your needs with the right material.